airbus/scikit-decide/docs/contribute.md

 - having a separate commit to reformat previous existing code if necessary
 - rewritting commit messages so that it explains the changes made and why, the "how" part being explained by the code itself (see this [post](https://chris.beams.io/posts/git-commit/) about what a commit message should and should not contain)
-- rebasing on main repository main branch if it diverged too much by the time you finished
+- rebasing on upstream repository master branch if it diverged too much by the time you finished

 You can use `git rebase -i` to do that, as explained in [git documentation](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).